vrk-kpa/suomifi-ui-components/src/core/Navigation/WizardNavigation/WizardNavigation/WizardNavigation.md

 A `<WizardNavigationItem>` can have one of these 5 statuses:

-- visited: the user has already visited this step and can go back to it
+- default: reachable & incomplete step
 - current: currently active step
-- proceed: the step directly following the current step.
-Is reachable
-- not-visited: a step which follows the current step but is not directly after it, not reachable
+- completed: a step where the user has filled all necessary information
+- current-completed: a combination of current and completed statuses
+- coming: a step which is unreachable at the moment (but will become available when e.g. the previous steps have been completed)
-- disabled: disabled step, not reachable
+- disabled: disabled step, not reachable.
+We do not recommend the use of this status unless absolutely necessary

 Please use `<RouterLink>` as the child of `<WizardNavigationItem>` to get inteded CSS styles. `<RouterLink>` is polymorphic, and can be rendered as any component of your choice, for example React Router Link.